PrinciplesDotDev/principles/principles/core-logic-separate-from-framework.md

 +++
-principle = "Separate core logic from the framework" summary = "Core logic that is related to solving a business or domain problem should exist outside of a framework." tags = ["organization", "strategic", "architecture", "full-stack", "practices"] authors = ["AdamCraven"]
+principle = "testSeparate core logic from the framework" summary = "Core logic that is related to solving a business or domain problem should exist outside of a framework." tags = ["organization", "strategic", "architecture", "full-stack", "practices"] authors = ["AdamCraven"]